jdarais/cobble/docs/cobble/docs/modules.md

 - JSON numbers are always converted to Lua floats, regardless of whether or not they contain integral values
 - If a Lua table contains consecutive integer keys starting from 1, it is converted to a json array.
 Otherwise, it is converted to a json object.
+- JSON objects are deserialized into an order-preserving Lua table, so deserialization followed by serialization of a JSON object is stable.

 #### json.load